Chart Color Schemes

 Population

-Population growth drivers in Mansfield are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Mansfield are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Aug 2025, Mansfield Vic.'s population is around 12,010.
-This reflects a growth of 1,493 people since the 2021 Census which reported a population of 10,517.
-The change was inferred from ABS's estimated resident population of 11,162 as of June 2024 and an additional 153 validated new addresses since the Census date.
-This results in a population density ratio of 3.1 persons per square kilometer.
-Mansfield's growth rate of 14.2% since the 2021 census exceeded the SA4 region (4.7%) and the non-metro area, indicating it as a growth leader.
-Interstate migration contributed approximately 65.2% of overall population gains during recent periods.
+Mansfield's population was around 12,373 as of November 2025.
+This showed an increase of 1,856 people from the 2021 Census figure of 10,517.
+The growth was inferred from ABS estimates and validated new addresses between June 2024 and the Census date.
+This resulted in a population density of 3.2 persons per square kilometer.
+Mansfield's 17.6% growth since the 2021 census surpassed the SA4 region (5.4%) and non-metro areas, indicating it as a growth leader.
+Interstate migration contributed approximately 65.2% to overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections released in 2024 with 2022 as the base year for each SA2 area.
-For areas not covered by this data, VIC State Government's Regional/LGA projections released in 2023 are used with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-According to these projections, the area's population is expected to decline by 723 persons by 2041.
-However, growth is anticipated in specific age cohorts, notably the 25 to 34 age group which is projected to increase by 182 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For uncovered areas, VIC State Government's Regional/LGA projections from 2023 are used with adjustments made via weighted aggregation to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Projections indicate a decline in overall population by 723 persons by 2041, but growth is anticipated in specific age cohorts, notably the 25 to 34 age group projected to increase by 182 people.

 Frequently Asked Questions - Population